Have questions? We're here.

 Day 4: Egas Port | Rabida

 Egas Port is a black beach located on the west side of Santiago Island.
-Volcanic tuff deposits have favoured the formation of this special black sand beach and this is the main attraction of the Island.
-This site is called Puerto Egas because there was an attempt of Hector Egas to start the exploitation of salt, which failed.
+Volcanic tuff deposits have favored the formation of this special black sand beach, which is the main attraction of the Island.
+This site is called Puerto Egas because Hector Egas attempted to start the exploitation of salt, which failed.
 After all, the price of salt on the continent was very cheap and did not justify its exploitation in the Galapagos.
-The project was abandoned and they left their infrastructure.
+The project was abandoned, and they left their infrastructure.

 Activities: Hiking and Snorkeling